 ‘Get down!
 Right now!’
 Zodiac roared.

-Bryan lay down – face down almost, as Zodiac finished tying up Cecilia.
+Bryan lay down – face down almost, as Zodiac finished tying up Cecelia.
 He then began to tie a length of the clothes line from Bryan’s wrists to his ankles.

 And then Zodiac calmly walked away.
 Upon reaching Bryan Hartnell’s white Kharman Ghia car, the killer took out a marker pen and scrawled his cross-within-a-circle symbol on the door of the vehicle, and underneath this, Zodiac wrote the word ‘Vallejo; and below this he scrawled the dates of his previous murders and also the date and time of today’s murder, along with a mention of the weapon used:

 The couple screamed for help with their lifeblood draining away.
-Cecilia made repeated attempts to roll over and free Bryan with her bound hands, and somehow she managed to help him untie himself.
-Bryan untied Cecilia, and he kissed her and said: ‘I’m gonna try and get help.’
+Cecelia made repeated attempts to roll over and free Bryan with her bound hands, and somehow she managed to help him untie himself.
+Bryan untied Cecelia, and he kissed her and said: ‘I’m gonna try and get help.’

 Police found 10-and-a-half-size shoe prints made by a brand of footwear known as Wing Walkers at the scene of the crime, and they estimated – by the depth of the prints – that Zodiac weighed about 210 pounds.
 Tyre tracks found by Bryan’s car indicated that the Zodiac had parked behind the vehicle.
 About an hour after the stabbings, a man telephoned the Napa Police Department and coolly claimed responsibility for stabbing Hartnell and Shepherd.
 The call was traced to a telephone kiosk about four blocks away from the police station, in the downtown area of Napa, and a fresh palm print – believed to be the killer’s - was successfully lifted from the telephone receiver and later submitted to the FBI – but no matches with any suspects were ever made.
 Zodiac, whoever he was, did not have a police record, for his prints never matched any held by the police forces of America.
 An unidentified print of someone’s hand was found on the Zodiac’s first letter to the Vallejo Times-Herald but again there was no match with the Napa phone booth print.